PraiseOgwuche/tcell-clone-dynamics/README.md

 MIT License

 ## Contact
-For questions or collaboration, please open an issue on this repository.
+For questions or collaboration, please contact me at praiseogwuche@uni.minerva.edu